Daniel-Ze/python_scripts/rename/README.md

 2. Run the script as indicated with the flags **-n**, **-i**, **-t** and optional **-p**.
 By adding -q you silence the majority of the output.
 By adding -d the script will only print what it is going to do.
-You can check if everything after your liking.
+You can check if everything is according to your likes.
 Once you're happy just run the script without -d.

 ```bash
 (base) 💻 daniel:rename_pics $ python rename.py -n new_name_list.tsv -i test1/ -t .JPG -p 7dpi -q